If you were to take a look at your branding and packaging of your products right now, how would you feel?

 Similar to the foundation of your home, your brand is the foundation for your business and it needs to be solid and cohesive; it really is essential!
 Without it, you’ll find yourself struggling to bring in those all-important sales.

-Many business owners may not realize, but change is important for growth and it’s recommended that you change up your design or refresh your brand from time to time.
+Many business owners may not realize, but change is important for growth and it’s recommended that you change up your design or redesign your brand from time to time.

-There are some key moments when changing your packaging or refreshing the look of your packaging design is particularly important, such as:
+There are some key moments when changing your packaging or redesigning the look of your packaging design is particularly important, such as:

 - When retailers are telling you that you need to make changes.